Material Replenishment with Kanban: A Comprehensive Guide for Manufacturers

 Inventory Optimization and Cost Reduction

 • Reduced Inventory Carrying Costs: By maintaining only the inventory needed for current production, manufacturers can significantly reduce capital tied up in excess stock.
-Studies have shown that implementing Kanban can result in inventory reductions of 20-50% depending on starting conditions.
+Studies have shown that implementing kanban can result in inventory reductions of 20-50% depending on starting conditions.

 • Minimal Warehouse Space: Less inventory means less storage space required, freeing up valuable facility square footage for value-adding activities.